josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 </details>

-1. Retrieving references to multidimensional array data and managed buffers handling should be performed via reflection.
+1. Retrieving references to multidimensional array data, AOT detection, and managed buffers handling should be performed via reflection.
 2. Uses CoreCLR implementations from .NET 6.0.
 Simpler alternatives may be substituted in .NET Standard 2.1.
 3. Internally relies on `Enum.GetName(Type, Object)`.
 4. Value-type pointers allow `ref struct` generics, but some methods must be written in IL (not C#).

+#### AOT Support

+This package is AOT-friendly, and almost all of its features support both MonoAOT and NativeAOT, including Mono's full AOT and the obsolete reflection-free mode of Native AOT.

+The only features that require reflection are:

+* Retrieving references from multidimensional arrays when using .NET 5.0 or earlier.
+* Native AOT detection when using .NET 5.0 or earlier.
+* Handling managed buffers when using .NET 6.0 or earlier.

+Starting with .NET 7.0 and later, the use of reflection can be completely avoided.

 ---